History's Secret Heroes: Series 3: The Salon Albahari

 Eventually, the Nazis backed the ultra-nationalist and fascist Croat Ustasa regime under the leadership of Benito Mussolini's ally, Ante Pavelic.

-The fascist Croats allied themselves with the Axis power, so with the Nazis, and that sort of gave them carte blanche to go after everybody.
+The fascist Croats allied themselves with with the Axis power, so with the Nazis, and that sort of gave them carte blanche to go after everybody.

 The Salon al-Bahari and its employees in Sarajevo were now under the rule of one of the most brutal Nazi-aligned states.